NegativeZero000/KijijiListings/README.md

 This module scrapes provided Kijiji urls for listings and converts them into PowerShell objects.
 Also included is an image gallery viewer for aforementioned listings.

+## Requirments

+This requires PowerShell v3.0 to run.
+Mostly because of the use of `[pscustomobject]` type accelerator.

 # Sample Usage

 See [SampleUsage](https://github.com/NegativeZero000/KijijiListings/blob/master/SampleUsage.ps1) for more details